 For SSL to work properly, you will need to request a host certificate with "TLS Web Server Authentication" and "TLS Web Client Authentication" included in the X509v3 Extended Key Usage.

 Requesting Service Certificates¶

-Previously, the OSG recommended using separate X.509 certificates, called "service certificates", for each grid service on a host.
+Previously, the OSG Consortium recommended using separate X.509 certificates, called "service certificates", for each service on a host.
 This practice has become less popular as sites have separated SSL-requiring services to their own hosts.

 In the case where your host is only running a single service that requires a service certificate, we recommend using your host certificate as your service certificate.
 Ensure that the ownership of the host certificate and key are appropriate for the service you are running.

 If you are running multiple services that require host certificates, we recommend requesting a certificate whose

 <service>-hostname and has the hostname in the list of subject alternative names.